Centre of Excellence in Neutron-Star Physics

 Professor of Theoretical Nuclear Physics, University of Jyväskylä

-Kortelainen studies the theoretical structure of nucleons in the extreme densities inside neutron stars and leads a reserach program on the high-density nuclear physics of NSs cores.
+Kortelainen studies the theoretical structure of nucleons in the extreme densities inside neutron stars and leads a research program on the high-density nuclear physics of NSs cores.

 Joonas Nättilä